vtsaplin/auto-java/README.md

 ```

 ## Using the library
 The library consists of 3 artifacts: _core_, _processor_ and _generator_.
-The _core_ artifact contains all compile time dependencies. _Processor_ includes APT code and only needed when you plan to use _traits_. _Generator_ is always required.
+All artifacts are available in __JCenter__ repository.The _core_ artifact contains all compile time dependencies. _Processor_ includes annotation processing code and only needed when you plan to use _traits_. _Generator_ is used for byte code generation and always required.
 Below you will find an example of a Gradle build script which uses all features.

 ``` groovy
 buildscript {